Burnhamthorpe Road: Route description

 Burnhamthorpe begins at Dundas Street in the Islington neighborhood in Toronto's west end and heads west, interchanging with Highway 427.
 At Renforth Creek there road was re-routed resulting in a stub to the north that runs as Old Burnhamthrope Road.
 After crossing the Etobicoke Creek, it enters Mississauga and is designated Burnhamthorpe Road East.
 At Hurontario Street, it passes by the iconic Absolute World condominium towers, enters Mississauga City Centre, and changes to a West designation.
 A linear park, lined with residential towers, runs along the south side of the street through here.
 Landmarks located in the City Centre on or near Burnhamthorpe include Square One Shopping Centre; the Living Arts Centre; and Mississauga Celebration Square; with the Mississauga Civic Centre situated just to the north.
 Continuing west past the city centre area, it traverses a mixed commercial and residential zone, before crossing over the wide Credit River valley on a high-level bridge, and entering the leafy Erin Mills district.
 Just west of Winston Churchill Boulevard, it narrows to two lanes and crosses over (but has no interchange with) Highway 403.
-At Ninth Line, it enters still-predominantly rural northern Oakville, and is briefly subsumed by William Halton Parkway, which bypasses Burnhamthorpe through Oakville, but turns off 600 metres (0.4 mile) to the west where William Halton curves northwards.
+At Ninth Line, it enters still-predominantly rural northern Oakville, and is briefly subsumed by William Halton Parkway, a new road which is still under construction (in phases) and mostly bypasses Burnhamthorpe through Oakville, but turns off 600 metres (0.4 mile) to the west where William Halton curves northwards.
 At Sixth Line, the road enters an area where the first development along it through the town is underway (as of 2020).
+West of Sixth Line it rejoins William Halton Parkway as the latter roads swings in from the northeast, widening to four lanes as it defaults into and becomes Burnhamthorpe west of that point, although project documentation suggests this section of Burnhamthorpe Road may be renamed William Halton Parkway after the project is completed.

-After approximately another 4 km (2.5 miles), it breaks at Highway 407-ETR and the Sixteen Mile Creek.
+After another, 4 km (2.5 miles), it breaks at Highway 407-ETR and the Sixteen Mile Creek.
 It resumes briefly west of the creek, and terminates at Tremaine Road.
 Its course is continued west by the Number 1 Side Road.